Martin Luther King, Jr. Park

 About the Location

-The 1895 redesign replaced the original parade grounds with a series of water features, including a large circular wading pool measuring over 500 feet in diameter, which could also be used for ice skating in winter.
+That 1895 redesign replaced the original parade grounds with several water features, including an impressive circular wading pool measuring over 500 feet across.
+During winter, this same area transformed into an ice skating destination - talk about versatile!

-The park contains several significant structures, including a brick Shelter House built in 1904, the Buffalo Museum of Science building from 1929, and a greenhouse constructed in 1907.
+The park is home to some notable structures that reflect its rich history.
+There's a brick Shelter House from 1904, the impressive Buffalo Museum of Science building dating back to 1929, and a greenhouse built in 1907.

-The Martin Luther King Jr. Tribute Plaza, dedicated in 1983, includes a bronze bust of Dr. King.
+Perhaps most significant is the Martin Luther King Jr. Tribute Plaza, dedicated in 1983, featuring a bronze bust of Dr. King.
+It's a thoughtful space that invites visitors to reflect on King's profound legacy.

 All Features & Facilities